surma/surma.dev/content/things/is-postmessage-slow.md

 As I said, for state objects it’s _often_ only a handful of properies that change.
 But not always.
 In fact, [PROXX] has a scenario where patchsets could turn out quite big: The first reveal can affect up to 80% of the game field, which adds up to a patchset of about ~70KiB.
 When targeting feature phones, that is too much, especially as we might have JS-driven WebGL animations running.

 We asked ourselves an architectural question: Can our app support partial updates?
 Patchsets are a collection of patches. **Instead of sending all patches in the patchset at once, you can “chunk” the patchset into smaller partitions and apply them sequentially.** Send patches 1-10 in the first message, 11-20 on the next, and so on.
-Taking this to the extreme, you are streaming your patches rather, allowing you to use all the patterns you might know and love from reactive programming.
+If you take this to the extreme, you are effectively _streaming_ your patches, allowing you to use all the patterns you might know and love from reactive programming.

 Of course, this can result in incomplete or even broken visuals if you don’t pay attention.
 However, you are in control of how the chunking happens and could reorder the patches to avoid any undesired effects.
 For example, you could make sure that the first chunk contains all patches affecting on-screen elements, and put the remaining patches in to a couple of patchsets to give the main thread room to breathe.